DavidFB94/pro-fit-pt/README.md

 **#20 About/FAQs page**

 - About us section with site description, links to partners, facebook and privacy statement.
-FAQs section with accordion to save screen space.
+FAQs section with accordion to save screen space (FAQs can be added/edited/removed in admin dashboard).

 ![screenshot](documentation/features/feature-20.png)